 There are various types of Storage Solutions out there and good thing too.
 Since generally, on an enterprise level you get to deal with tons of Data that you would want stored either for your employees or backed up.
 This type of information includes dailies such as random document types, e-mails, videos, presentations, some databases and even the occasional audio file.

 This of course requires storage.
-Picking the right one could be the difference between cost efficiency and improved productivity and flat out procedural disaster.
+Picking the right one such as photostick could be the difference between cost efficiency and improved productivity and flat out procedural disaster.

 1.1 What To Know Before Choosing Storage Solutions